luisdavim/synthetic-checker/README.md

 Or as a service that periodically runs the checks and exposes the results through an API endpoint.
 When running in service mode, the tool also exposes metrics in the Prometheus format under the `/metrics` endpoint.
 When running in the cli mode, the checks are stil executed in parallel and the configured `initialDelay` is stil used.
 The cli mode can be used to run as an `init` container or as an `helm` pre or post hook as a pre-flight check or a post run validation.
+Or in a CI pipeline.

 Check the `--help` flag on each sub-command to see all available options: